 2. Reevaluate your dish soap

-Conventional dish soaps are often loaded with synthetic foam boosters like SLS (sodium lauryl sulfate), Ethanolamine, and Triclosan.
-These (and other) toxins could pose threats to both the environment and the hands that wash the dishes.
+Conventional dish soaps are often loaded with synthetic foam boosters like SLS (sodium lauryl sulfate), ethanolamine, and triclosan.
+These types of harsh chemicals could pose threats to both the environment and the hands that wash the dishes.

 At Puracy, we know that what goes into our sinks goes back out into the water—so we've made it a point to formulate our skin-safe, natural dish soap to be entirely biodegradable.
 We also aim to reduce waste; our hyper-concentrated formula requires only a teaspoon to do an entire sink full of dishes and rinses off quickly.